NZ Certificate in Financial Services Level 5

 Which courses do I need for authorisation?

-To become authorised for category 1 products by the FMA, advisers must complete the Core Strand unit standards plus the Investment Strand and the Financial Advice Strand.
+To become authorised (by the FMA) for category 1 products, advisers must complete the Core Strand unit standards plus the Investment Strand and the Financial Advice Strand.
 For authorisation on category 2 products, you must complete Core Strand, Financial Advice Strand and the specialist strand relating to the category 2 product(s) you wish to provide advice on.
-For example, Residential Property Lending Strand and/or Life and Health Insurance Strand.
+For example for mortgage advisers Residential Property Lending Strand and for insurance advisers, Life and Health Insurance Strand.
 We offer the following AFA programmes:

 - NZCFS Investment Adviser (AFA) Programme